bitrise-io/devcenter/docs/tips-and-tricks/install-additional-tools.md

 #### `brew` on macOS

-E.g. to install `awscli` with a script step, on macOS, using `brew`:
+E.g. to install `cmake` with a script step, on macOS, using `brew`:

 ```
 #!/bin/bash
 set -ex
-brew install awscli
+brew install cmake
 ```

 Actually, the whole Script content could be as short as:

 ```
-brew install awscli
+brew install cmake
 ```

 Which is exactly how you would use `brew` on your Mac, but you'll most likely